TRAINING

 There are many unknown and unculturable microbes found in a vast array of different environments.
 Shotgun metagenomics is an approach to capture all the genetic information in a sample, providing the taxonomic and metabolic information of all present organisms.
 In this course we will analyse shotgun metagenomic sequencing data from stool samples to compare western and Korean diets.
 At the end of the course you will be able to quantify the taxonomic composition with Kraken2 & Bracken, and determine the metabolic profile with the bioBakery suite of tools.

-Population genomics (July 2021, Jan 2022, Jan 2023, July 2023)
+Population genomics (July 2021, Jan 2022, Jan 2023, July 2023, May 2024)

 This course will introduce participants to a variety of population genomics analyses for large next generation sequencing (NGS) datasets.
 It will include discussion on single nucleotide polymorphism (SNP) calling and filtering options, an introduction to population genomics statistics, examining genetic structure, and Fst-based analyses such as outlier detection/genomic islands of divergence.

-Phylogenomics (Jan 2024)
+Phylogenomics (Jan 2024, November 2024)

 With the proliferation of Next Generation Sequencing, data sets for the study of phylogenetic relationships are getting increasingly larger, and data sets of genome-wide markers from a multitude of taxa are now readily attainable to address questions around the evolution, biogeography and accurate delineation of biodiversity.
 The tools used to conduct typical phylogenetic analyses have advanced to accommodate these larger data sets, opposed to studies of single genes or a few data partitions or sequence alignments that were common a decade ago.
 In this workshop, we will use several example data sets and work through quality control of the data, prepare genome-wide SNP data for phylogenetic analysis, construct and evaluate phylogenetic trees, date phylogenies, and examine gene tree and species tree conflicts in delimiting species.